First Principles of Good Play

 The Individual Technical Cycle of Football

-It starts with:-
+The ITCF starts with:-

-A player having or getting a good position off the ball (before Receiving the ball)
+A player having or getting a good position off the ball (before receiving the ball)

 --->